upstateenglish/upstateenglish.github.io/slide-decks/101-rhetorical-appeals.md

 ## Rhetorical Analysis
 <hr />

-What would a _rhetorical analysis_ of this situation be like?
+**Mistakes to avoid**

-**Mistakes to avoid** It's important for you to remember that rhetorical analysis requires you, the observer, to refrain from being a part in what's going on between the rhetor and the audience.
-You are the silent third party.
 It is not your job to decide if _you_ are persuaded by the rhetor.
 Instead, it's your job to decide if the _audience_ would be persuaded by the rhetor.
-Sometimes you have a very specific idea of who the audience is, but sometimes you just have a very general idea.